Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is the Veteran's Aid and Attendance benefit?

-The Veteran’s Aid and Attendance benefit is a pension benefit for war-time veterans who require assistance with the activities of daily living.
-Receiving this benefit does not impact the benefits of other primary or supplemental insurance policies such as MedicareMedicare Advantage or TRICARE.
+The Veteran’s Aid and Attendance benefit is a pension benefit for war-time veterans (or their widowed spouses) who require assistance with the activities of daily living.1 Receiving this benefit does not impact the benefits received under health insurance such as Medicare or TRICARE.

 The Aid and Attendance pension can be used towards any purpose the recipient chooses – provided it is for the benefit of the veteran or their surviving spouse.
-Most commonly, veterans will use the pension to pay for personal care at home or in an assisted living facility – services not typically covered by health insurance.
+Most commonly, veterans will use the pension to pay for personal care at home or in an assisted living facility – services not typically covered by Medicare or private health insurance.

 Learn more about the eligibility requirements and benefits of the Aid and Attendance pension.